Getting through the holidays without health issues can be a real challenge. Here is a survival guide to stay healthy during this season.

-For most families, the holidays are synonymous with celebrations, a sense of wonder, getting together and time away from school and work.
-In reality, the majority of us will not get much rest during this time.
-Here is a brief survival guide for well-advised merrymakers!
+For most families, the holiday season is a time of celebration, wonder, bonding, and time away from work and school.
+In practice, most of us don’t get much rest during this time.
+So, here are some tips for savvy party-goers!

-Between the race for gift shopping, preparing holiday dinners, and going to bed late, many of us will arrive in January with joy in our hearts, but physically exhausted.
-Not to mention our small post-Christmas ailments, harsh reminders of our overindulgences, or in some cases, signs that we caught a little virus from the random hugs, kisses and handshakes that went around.
+Between the rush of gift shopping, party preparations and late nights, many of us will arrive in January with a happy heart, but an exhausted body.
+Not to mention our small post-Christmas ailments, harsh reminders of our copious meals, or in some cases, a sign that we caught a little bug from a random hug, kiss or handshake.

-Fortunately, there are a range of things you can do before, during and after the holiday celebrations to maintain your energy and health.
-To do this, we have developed a series of tips that will help you get through the holidays and start the year on the right foot.
+Fortunately, there are plenty of things you can do before, during and after the holiday celebrations to maintain your energy and health.
+To that end, we have put together a series of tips to help you get through the holidays and start the year on the right foot.

 During the holidays, there are many opportunities to deviate from your healthy habits.
-Lack of sleep, too much alcohol, occasional smoking and unhealthy eating are some of the evils that may make you stray from your objectives for healthy living.
+Lack of sleep, alcohol consumption, occasional smoking, and dietary changes can make you stray from your balanced lifestyle.

-Although it is totally natural to want to take advantage of the joys of life during the festivities, you can still attempt to limit the damages to your figure and your health by choosing a few simple measures.
-We have prepared a few tips on the matter, which we hope you will find very useful:
+While it is totally natural to want to take advantage of the joys of life during the festivities, you can still try to limit the impact on your health by choosing a few simple measures.
+We have prepared a few tips that we hope you will find very useful:

-In winter, viruses and bacteria have it easy, or at least, they have it easier than those who have the misfortune of crossing their path!
-The cold, fatigue, an unhealthy lifestyle and increased and close contact with others during the holidays promote the development and spread of all kinds of infections.
+In winter, viruses and bacteria have it easy, or at least, easier than those who have the misfortune of crossing their path!
+Cold weather, fatigue, poor lifestyle habits and more frequent and close contact with others during the holidays promote the development and spread of all kinds of infections.

 There are things you can do and effective measures you can take to prevent them.
-If you get a cold, flu, gastroenteritis, cold sore or any other type of infection during the winter, remember that your pharmacist is there to help you.
+If you happen to get a cold, the flu, COVID-19, gastroenteritis, a cold sore or any other type of infection during the winter, remember that your pharmacist is there to help you.

 For more information on the most common infections and the ways of preventing and relieving their symptoms, read the following tips:

-It's pretty safe to say that for many people, the holidays put the digestive system to the test.
-It is often difficult to resist the temptation of overeating when faced with such well-laden tables.
-Digestive discomforts can be felt the same night, following a particularly copious meal, however, it is often the day after the big night that we regret our overindulgences.
+It's fair to say that the holiday season puts a strain on many people's digestive systems.
+Digestive discomforts can be felt the same night, following a particularly copious meal; however, it is most often the next day that we regret the previous day's excesses.

-Nausea, heartburn, acid reflux, gas, bloating and flatulence are frequent reasons why people consult the pharmacist the day after holiday parties.
+Nausea, heartburn, acid reflux, gas, bloating, and flatulence are frequent reasons to visit the pharmacist the day after holiday celebrations.

-For additional information on how to reduce the discomfort related to digestive problems typical of the holidays, read the following tips:
+For more information on how to reduce the discomforts related to digestive problems typical of the holidays, read the following tips: